ivanrybin/balances_service/README.md

 balances_server | time="10:00:47 2021-09-10" level=info msg="listening :9876"
 ```

-After successful deployment you can request service by default port `9876` with gRPC client.
+After successful deployment you can request service by default port `9876`.

 Server and database images setup available in `Dockerfile_server` and `Dockerfile_db` files.